 I’ve included notes in my foodie guide below indicating which food and drinks are the best use of your sip and savor pass!

 Just one additional note – the Sip and Savor pass coupons are not eligible to be used on festival offerings everywhere in the park – just the festival specific kiosks.

 Try to avoid eating at the booths during peak eating hours (11:30-1PM) and (6PM-8PM).
 The lines seemed much longer during these times.
 The lines were shortest first thing in the morning when the booths opened around 10:30.

-If you see a short line at a booth you want to try, take advantage of it.
+Also, you see a short line at a booth you want to try, take advantage of it.
 You never know when that line will be long again!

 Share items so you can try more without having to buy everything yourself.
 You can buy another one later if it’s that good you want your own!

 Save money on tickets by purchasing through Get Away Today and use that money to enjoy more of the food and drink offerings!
 Right now Get Away Today has a few amazing ticket deals going on including one specifically for kids where you can save up to $111 off a 3-day park hopper for kids and one where you can get a fifth day free with a 4-day ticket.

 If you buy merchandise you don’t want to carry around, you can leave it at the package check at Elias & Co on Buena Vista for free.
 They can’t take food but were able to hold our other purchased merchandise.